sandersn/pr-triage/README.md

 # Workflow

 1. Set the environment variable GH_API_TOKEN to a token with public_repo access.
+2. Run index.js
+   - Fix any assertions on github, then re-run.
+3. Run histogram.js

+## OLD

 3. Run index.js.
    - Fix any assertions on github, then re-run.